casper-network/docs-archive/theory/highway.rst

 Assuming the era length is set to one week - starting Monday and ending Sunday - and the key point is set to Thursday noon.
 Also, assume that “era\_delay” is 2.
 This means that key blocks created just after Thursday noon will control the era that will start 10.5 days later.
 This is plenty of time and by that time it is “almost sure” that the progressing LFB chain will pick the “right” key block to be used.

 In the extreme case, however, the finality of the key block might not be there at the moment of starting the era to be controlled by this block.
 This is an interesting situation that actually can be handled, although this is to happen in a “shocking” way.
 The way to go is to run in parallel all possible eras - accordingly to all key blocks that are “on the table”.
-Of course these parallel eras must be run as if they are completely independent blockchains (= separate P2p networks).
+Of course, these parallel eras must be run as if they are completely independent blockchains (= separate P2p networks).
 Eventually, the progressing LFB chain will materialize only one reality, and so all the other virtual eras must disappear, so validators will just forget they ever existed.
 This is exactly like in quantum mechanics, where at some point only one version of reality is materializing.